Automate Expense Management in Four Steps

 How to Select the Right Expense Management Software Platform

 Start by researching the various expense management software platforms and determine which systems offer the capabilities you need.
-Then score each solution’s capabilities against your list of criteria to build a shortlist of vendors who are a good fit for your needs.
+Then score each solution against your criteria to build a shortlist of vendors that fit your needs.

 Step 4: Implementing and Evaluating Expense Management Software